cosmos/cosmos-sdk/docs/spec/governance/governance.md

 If a delegator does not vote, it will inherit its validator vote.

 - If the delegator votes before its validator, it will not inherit from the validator's vote.
-- If the delegator votes after its validaotor, it will override its validator vote with its own vote.
+- If the delegator votes after its validator, it will override its validator vote with its own.
 If the proposal is a `Urgent` proposal, it is possible that the vote will close before delegators have a chance to react and override their validator's vote.
 This is not a problem, as `Urgent` proposals require more than 2/3rd of the total voting power to pass before the end of the voting period.
 If more than 2/3rd of validators collude, they can censor the votes of delegators anyway.

 ### Validator’s punishment for non-voting

 Validators are required to vote on all proposals to ensure that results have legitimacy.
 Voting is part of validators' directives and failure to do it will result in a penalty.

-If a validator’s address is not in the list of addresses that voted on a proposal and if the vote is closed (i.e. `MinDeposit` was reached and `Voting period` is over), then this validator will automatically be partially slashed of `GovernancePenalty`.
+If a validator’s address is not in the list of addresses that voted on a proposal and the vote is closed (i.e. `MinDeposit` was reached and `Voting period` is over), then the validator will automatically be partially slashed of `GovernancePenalty`.

 *Note: Need to define values for `GovernancePenalty`*